Appearance

 Starting a new discussion

 You can start a new discussion by clicking on a diff line, as explained here.
-If no diff is available for a file for some reason, you can also start a file-wide discussion by clicking on Start new discussion under the file header instead.
+File-wide discussions can be started by clicking the file name and selecting Start a new discussion from the dropdown.

 Replying to a discussion